 To have a whole film like this set in Ireland is pretty unique.
 Offering free tourism for Ireland as many people want to visit these locations after seeing them on the big screens.

 One of the main locations they chose to film in Ireland was at the magnificent Magillycuddy Reeks.
 It’s the highest mountain range in Ireland, in the beautiful county of Kerry.
 The mountain stretches over 12 miles long and offers the only peaks in Ireland that are over 1,000 metres in height.
-It’s a worthy visit in Ireland as you’ll be greeted with amazing views.
+It makes for a worthy visit in Ireland as you’ll be greeted with amazing views.
 The new movie version offers an iconic twist on the original.
-Maybe due to the fact that it is partly set in Ireland offering that Irish charm about it.
+Maybe due to the fact that it is partly set in Ireland offering up the Irish charm to the world.

 Other notable filming locations in Ireland included the Ballymore Eustace in Kildare which played as Hadrians Wall.
 Filming also took place in the incredible estate of Powerscourt as well as Luggala.